Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 As our ability to generate volumes of sequencing data grows so does the need for effective visualization tools.
 Tools that can summarize large quantities of information into digestible bits and quickly identify unique features or outliers are important steps in any analysis pipeline.
-In the 'R' world we have seen an increase in the use of web sockets to provide an interactive link between data in the workspace and exploration in the browser.
+In the `R` world we have seen an increase in the use of web sockets to provide an interactive link between data in the workspace and exploration in the browser.